-In the viniculture space, Southbrook Vineyards and Tawse Winery – both located within the Niagara Region – are renowned wineries that can lay claim to ‘making a difference’.
-Not only are these wineries certified to sell organic wines, they’re able to label and market their wines as biodynamic.
+In the viniculture space, Southbrook Vineyards and Tawse Winery – both located within the Niagara region – are renowned wineries that can lay claim to ‘making a difference’.
+Not only are these wineries certified to sell organic wines, they’re able to label and market wines (made from their own estate fruit) as biodynamic.

 To help us understand what biodynamic wines are, let’s first start with what certified organic means when it comes to farming a vineyard site.
 Winemakers must prove that their farm is free of synthetic pesticides and preservatives, chemical fertilizers, hormones, antibiotics and genetically modified organisms; demonstrate the humane treatment of animals and the preservation of ecological integrity; and maintain and record these practices for 36 months prior to certification.

 You may be thinking that these practices seem pretty straight-forward and almost expected by “today’s standards”, yet only a handful of Ontario’s wineries are actually certified organic, and organic wine represents just five percent of the global wine market.